suziray/LAB-hello-world/README.md

 # hello-world
-The First Repo

-I'm Ray Su, a junior student at Washington University in St. Louis with majors in Computer Science, Finance and Mathematics.
+Ray Su, a senior at Washington University in St. Louis with majors in Computer Science, Finance and Mathematics